2022 FIFA World Cup Group B: Matches

-Matches took place between 21 to 29 November 2022.
+Matches took place between 21 and 29 November 2022.
 All times listed are local, AST (UTC+3).

 England vs Iran

 The opening match of Group B was contested between England and Iran.
-The two sides had never played each other in a competitive match.
+The two sides had never played each other before including in a competitive match.
 Many England supporters missed the start of the match due to problems with FIFA's ticketing app.
 In defiance of their government, the Iranian team refused to sing their national anthem ahead of the match, a sign of support for the Mahsa Amini protests in their own country.
 Many Iranian women, some of them bearing protest signs, were in attendance at the match, a gesture which by itself was considered an act of protest as women are barred from football matches in Iran.

 The match was delayed for seven minutes in the first half after head to head collision between the Iranian goalkeeper Alireza Beiranvand and defender Majid Hosseini.
 Beiranvand initially seemed to be convinced to continue playing by Iran captain Ehsan Hajsafi despite appearing to be dazed and taking his gloves and shirt off after he received treatment, drawing criticism from the brain injury charity Headway.
 After collapsing on the field minutes later, Beiranvand was substituted for Hossein Hosseini.
-England scored three first-half goals: Jude Bellingham opened with his first ever senior England goal in the 35th minute, with Bukayo Saka (in the 43rd minute) and Raheem Sterling (in the first minute of stoppage time) being the other contributors to the scoreline up to this point.
+England scored three first-half goals: Jude Bellingham opened with his first ever senior England goal in the 35th minute (becoming the first player born in the 21st century to score a goal in a World Cup), with Bukayo Saka (in the 43rd minute) and Raheem Sterling (in the first minute of stoppage time) being the other contributors to the scoreline up to this point.

 In the second half, England's Saka scored his second of the game in the 62nd minute, before Iran's Mehdi Taremi scored with their first shot on target.
 England defender Harry Maguire was then removed from play after also suffering a head injury.
 Substitute Marcus Rashford, who had been introduced a minute before, scored England's fifth goal with his third touch of the game.
 Shortly into stoppage time, Jack Grealish scored England's sixth goal.
 The final goal, a contentious penalty kick for Iran, was scored two-and-a-half minutes after the final whistle, awarded only after a review of a late-occurring foul was suggested by the VAR.
-Taremi converted from the penalty kick, but the 6–2 defeat was Iran's worst in any FIFA World Cup match, surpassing its 4–1 defeat by Peru in 1978.
+Taremi converted from the penalty kick with the final score being 6–2.

 The Iranian media blamed the "humiliating" loss on the protests in their country affecting their players' mindset, additionally claiming that the United States and its allies, including the United Kingdom, had manufactured the protests to disrupt Iran; though these nations comprise all of Iran's group stage competition, the line of blame is common due to longstanding political tensions.
+Iran manager Queiroz had supported protests by players prior to the tournament, then said that such protests were "not welcomed" following the loss.